aaronnagler/Rainbow-Rumble/INSTALL.md

 ## Build Instructions

-1. In you favorite command-line interface, navigate to the project directory.
+1. In your favorite command-line interface, navigate to the project directory.
 2. Run 'make build'

 ## Game Boot Instructions